 In sexual assault, dating violence, domestic violence, and stalking cases, we recommend that you report these cases to the Department of Public Safety, although we recognize reporting can be difficult for survivors.
-You may also report crimes of sexual assault, dating violence, domestic violence and stalking to the Title IX Coordinator either by phone at (208) 426-1258, by email at ReportDiscrimination@boisestate.edu, or by making an in-person report at the Office of Title IX and Institutional Equity located in University Plaza, 960 S. Broadway Ave.
-Suite 250., Boise, Idaho 83706.
-There are alternative reporting options in these cases.
+You may also report crimes of sexual assault, dating violence, domestic violence and stalking to the Title IX Coordinator either by phone at (208) 426-1258, by email at ReportDiscrimination@boisestate.edu, or by making an in-person report at the Office of Title IX and Institutional Equity located in University Plaza, 960 S. Broadway Ave., Suite 250, Boise, Idaho 83706.
 Additional procedures for reporting sexual assaults, dating violence, domestic violence, and stalking, as well as response to these reports, are outlined later in this document in the section titled Sexual Harassment, Sexual Misconduct, Dating Violence, Domestic Violence, and Stalking.

 Boise State acknowledges the importance of officially reporting all crimes and will provide assistance with reporting.
 The University also recognizes that reporting a crime is different from "pressing criminal charges."
 For example, a victim may elect to report a crime to the Title IX Coordinator and may receive accommodations and resources but choose not to pursue criminal charges.